calebamiles/oscon_talk/building_a_cloud_operating_system.md

-### Description
+# Description

-BOSH provides the foundation of the CloudFoundry Platform as a Service by faciliating controlled interactions between applications, cloud infrastrures and operating systems.
+BOSH serves as the foundation of the Cloud Foundry Platform as a Service by creating a cloud operating system to facilitate controlled interactions between application software and the infrastructure and operating system where the applicaiton is run.
 Through focusing on the interfaces between collaborating components and leveraging the strengths of Go, a large monolithic code base has been refactored into a collection of focused and interchangeable components.

-### Abstract
+# Abstract

-CloudFoundry BOSH makes it possible to repeatably and reliably deploy software: from isolated ETCD or Riak clusters to the entire CloudFoundry Platform as a Service which requires the federation of multiple clusters into a useful service.
-In order to better facilitate the controlled interactions between application software, the operating system and the infrastructure while also empowering community extension and maintenance of BOSH, several core components of BOSH have either been extracted from the original code base or have been rewritten in Go.
-These changes have allowed us to replace tightly coupled Ruby collaborators with loosely coupled, tightly focused, and portable binaries.
-By adhering to the spirit of *NIX design principals we are creating the next generation operating system for the cloud.
+Cloud Foundry BOSH is a tool for reliably and repeatedly orchestrating large scale distributed services.
+In the past year BOSH has undergone significant refactoring in order to expose the contracts between cloud infrastructures and operating systems that BOSH requires as extendable and maintainable components which we like to think of as cloud device drivers.
+The *NIX design philosophy of combining portable, tightly focused applications into a coherent whole has even more relevance as computing continues to move towards distributed and virtualized resources.
+Follow along and explore:

- * Challenges in refactoring a production system.
+ * The challenges in refactoring a production system.
- * Assembling a system by preferring interfaces over inheritance.
+ * Creating a loosely coupled collection of components through interfaces
  * Writing future-resilient software by creating opportunities for community involvement.